The Palace of Versailles is one of the most visited Royal residences in the World.

 You enter the Versailles Palace without waiting anywhere and then also explore the Gardens of Versailles.

-Everybody gets a headset so that you can hear the guide even in a crowd.
+Everybody gets a headset so that they can hear the guide even in a crowd.

 Recommended Reading: History of Palace of Versailles